Your Educentric Team

 Keri Munkwitz

-Keri has 30 years of experience as a management consultant working almost exclusively in the K-12 public education sector.
-She has consulted with urban and suburban school systems across the country on a wide range of projects, including performance audits and operational reviews, organizational assessments and redesign, business process improvement studies, strategic planning, technology integration, and project management.
-Keri firmly believes that a strong education system is the foundation for a more just and equitable society and is most passionate about helping district leaders improve programs and services for marginalized students and students with disabilities.
-As the Onboarding Coordinator for Educentric, Keri manages the collection and analysis of school data, administers parent and staff surveys, prepares Current State Analysis Reports (CSARs), and collaborates with clients and project teams to coordinate project logistics.
-Keri holds a B.A. in Marketing and Spanish from Stetson University and an M.B.A. from the University of North Carolina at Charlotte.
+Keri Munkwitz brings 30 years of management consulting experience to Educentric, working almost exclusively in the K-12 public education sector.
+She has partnered with urban and suburban school systems across the country on performance audits, organizational assessments, business process improvement, strategic planning, and technology integration.
+As Educentric's Onboarding Coordinator, Keri manages school data collection and analysis, administers parent and staff surveys, prepares Current State Analysis Reports, and coordinates project logistics.
+She holds a B.A. in Marketing and Spanish from Stetson University and an M.B.A. from the University of North Carolina at Charlotte.
+Keri is most passionate about improving programs and services for marginalized students and students with disabilities.

 Lead Launch Facilitator